nikokozak/ITP_Blog/content/posts/traceroute/index.md

 Here we parse our incoming packet, extracting usable information from our 1024 bits, including:
 **hops** - how many nodes we've jumped through on our way here.
 **ttl** - we incorporate a ttl value into the packet so we don't end up in weird loops on the way to the destination.
 **ack_to** - I've also added an `ack_to` mechanism, where the receiving node returns an `ACK` packet to the sender.
-This helps with route discovery, as intermediate nodes now know how to rudimentarily route "from" and "to" endpoints, instead of just blindly sending the package forwards.
+This helps with route discovery, as intermediate nodes now know how to route "from" and "to" endpoints, instead of just blindly sending the package forwards.

 ```elixir
     if is_this_node?(to_node_pid) do